Taylor Trammell Player Props: Mariners vs. Astros

 |Mariners vs Astros Odds

-- Trammell hit .196 with nine doubles, four home runs and 13 walks.
+- Trammell has two home runs and four walks while hitting .182.

-- Trammell had a hit in 14 of 46 games a season ago, with multiple hits in five of those games.
+- Trammell has gotten a hit in two of six games this year, but has had no multi-hit games.

-- He hit a long ball in 8.7% of his games last year (four of 46), and 3.4% of his trips to the plate.
+- He has hit a home run in two of six games played this season, and in 13.3% of his plate appearances.

-- In seven of 46 games last year, Trammell drove in a run, and he had one game with more than one RBI.
+- In two games this year, Trammell has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.